it5prasoon/Auto-Reply-Android/README.md

 ## Features

-Auto-Reply-Android offers the following features:
+AutoReply offers the following features:

 - Automated replies for both individual and group chats
 - Respect for your privacy by not collecting any personal information